ebsiegs/tumor_image_classification/README.md

 The accuracy topped out for the MIAS Dataset at 70%, which was more a result of fluctuations as the training set became overtrained.
 Baseline of guessing all cases as non-tumor were maintained until the training set began to overtrain, and then in the validation set, more tumors were then predicted at nominal success.
 Changing image size had varying success, and smaller images resulted in more consistent results.

 A different approach of seeing if a Mask R-CNN could potentially correctly make masks for tumors to some success.
-Using a [tutorial](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) and a [forked version](https://github.com/ahmedfgad/Mask-RCNN-TF2) of the package was used.
+Using a [tutorial](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) and a [forked version](https://github.com/ahmedfgad/Mask-RCNN-TF2) of the package, Mask R-CNN was implemented.
 A dataset class was made for the mammograms, with two classifications, normal and tumor made, where a dummy bounding box of 0 pixels was made for the normal class.
 This performed well in some instances, alright in others, and poorly or not at all in the rest.
 The IoU was not calculated because the success rate was not high enough or consistent enough to consider it.

 The CBIS-DDSM dataset was preprocessed before download, and most of the techniques attempted on MIAS could translate to here.
 The same fitting techniques were performed on this dataset, with the difference in maximum image size being limited to 299x299.
 Smaller images again fit better on the validation set, most likely due to the model over training on image specific details, which was lost in the validation set.
 A separate validation set was used compared to the train-test set used for model evaluation.
 Most models achieved over 90% accuracy from the baseline of 87% on the separate validation set, with the best performing model reaching 93.1% accuracy and 92.1% f1-score.
 Future work would include the use of more robust measures for hopefully even more improved results.